-I have observed that a vast number of students studying in Government and Government aided schools in India have very little access or exposure to India’s natural heritage and complex conservation issues.
-It doesn’t come as a surprise then, that these students grow up as young adults who are unaware of and are indifferent to environment conservation.
+I have observed that, a vast number of students in India have very little access or exposure to India’s natural heritage and complex environmental issues.
+It doesn’t come as a surprise then that, students grow up as young adults who are unaware of, and are indifferent to environment conservation.
 The situation becomes alarming when many of these students enter the country’s Forestry service, Administrative service and other important Government positions.
 They are the ones who decide the fate of my country’s natural and cultural heritage.

 From these and other rich experiences, I have been able to communicate the need for conservation very effectively.
-Today, I work in a space where photography, filmmaking and education converge.
+Today, I work in a space where visual storytelling education and leadership converge.
 I strive to pursue projects that inspires and empowers India’s youth to become ambassadors for nature and environment .
-My strong belief is that, if children are nurtured and guided to be compassionate towards nature through innovative and engaging visual materials, they will become informed adults who are capable of choosing sustainable and ecologically conscious lifestyles.
+My strong belief is that, if students are guided to be compassionate towards nature through repeated engagement during their 15 years in school, there will be more communities of environmentally conscious citizens practising sustainable lifestyles and taking part in conservation.
+With accelerated economic development, they are needed now in the millions more than ever.
 This is what I work for.